What is an EUDR due diligence statement? (Updated Dec 2025)

 Who must submit a DDS?

-The obligation falls on operators (importers, manufacturers, and exporters) as well as non-SME traders, who are treated as operators under the regulation.
-SME traders are exempt from filing themselves but must be able to provide references to the DDS submitted by their upstream suppliers when requested.
+Under the currently binding regulation, the obligation to submit EUDR due diligence statementfalls on operators (importers, manufacturers, and exporters) as well as non-SME traders, who are treated as operators under the regulation.

 When must the DDS be filed?